 You can use Salesforce Record IDs to personalize the booking process on your landing pages.
 Recognizing the Customer by their record ID provides two key benefits:

 - On the User side, it allows you to update the correct record, eliminating any chances of updating the wrong record.

 - On the Customer side, it allows you to prepopulate the Booking form step with Salesforce record data or completely skip the Booking form step.
 This eliminates the need to ask Customers for information you already have, improving conversion rates and moving leads through the funnel more efficiently.

-Note If the Customer is not recognized based on the Salesforce Record ID, ScheduleOnce will use the Customer's email address to check if the record already exists in your CRM.
+Note If the Customer is not recognized based on the Salesforce Record ID, OnceHub will use the Customer's email address to check if the record already exists in your CRM.
 Learn more about integrating with Salesforce

 To use Salesforce Record IDs with your landing pages, you must:

-- Have a completed Salesforce connector setup in ScheduleOnce.
+- Have a completed Salesforce connector setup in OnceHub.

-- Have a ScheduleOnce User connected to Salesforce.
+- Have a OnceHub User connected to Salesforce.

 NoteFor security and privacy reasons, using CRM record IDs to skip or pre-populate the Booking form is not compatible with collecting data from an embedded Booking page or redirecting booking confirmation data.

 OnceHub parameters for Salesforce

-To recognize the Customer by the Salesforce Record ID, you need to pass the ScheduleOnce parameters for Salesforce to your landing page:
+To recognize the Customer by the Salesforce Record ID, you need to pass the OnceHub parameters for Salesforce to your landing page: